-We wrap up our series of lists with a selection of the most obscure bits of knowledge -- because you can never know too much about tanks.
+A selection of the most obscure bits of knowledge – because you can never know too much about tanks.

 Much like today's electronics or Swedish furniture, every Tiger and Panther came with an owner's manual peppered with cartoony illustrations.

-The name of the most dangerous Sherman in WWII.
+The name of the most dangerous Sherman in World War II.

 Artificial leather coverings from the seats of Russia's Sherman made excellent boots if the tanks were left unguarded.

 Apricots are not allowed on, near, about, or within a one-mile radius of American tanks.
 Even the word "apricrot" is forbidden.
-It's a tradition that started in WWII with the US Marine Amtracks.
+It's a superstitious tradition that started in WWII with the U.S. Marine Amtracks.

 Though these motors were common in tanks by WWII, they were backup devices in many tanks (such as Germany's), or used if the engine was already warm.